jdpeck90/Shmabble_game/README.md

 Shmabble is a one player word game againast the clock.
 Players will make as many words on the board as possible in the alotted time.
 My inspiration for this game was the [IOS App "2408"] [2048].

 ## Getting Started
 Before starting you will be propted to choose a difficulty.
 The easier options will give you more time and require less points to beat the game.
 The more difficult options give less time to get more points.
 Find a link to pay below.
-Please make sure to turn on
+Please make sure to download and turn on the [Allow-Control-Allow-Origin] [cors] plugin for the Chrome browser.

+## Rules
+* The first word played must have one chip on yellow square in the of the board.
+* All new words have to branch off previous played words.
+* You must play real words.
+Words will be checked against the glosbe dictionary API.

 [Play Shmabble!](https://jdpeck90.github.io/Shmabble_game/)